NATIONAL ADVISORY COMMITTEES

 Student Executive Committee

 The SEC, composed of 11 student members, one from each SAF voting district, enhances the engagement of student members and organizes student activities during the national convention.
+The chair of the SEC also represents students during the House of Society Delegates meeting and as a non-voting member of the SAF Board of Directors.
 Positions roll over annually with term from June 1 through May 31.
+Interested in serving as your district’s student representative?
+Contact Elizabeth Buhl.

 Other national-level volunteer opportunities:

 Certification Exam Development: Opportunity for Certified Foresters to support the exam development and updating processes including review and develop exam questions to ensure a content-valid exam.
 Additional Certified Foresters are needed for other tasks such as the standard setting process, which informs the passing score of the exam, exam form reviews, exam blueprint updates and more.
 These commitments are for a limited duration.
 For additional information, contact Naomi Marcus.